 Non-parishioners can use the church for their wedding by making arrangements through the Parish Office.
 Parishioners are given priority as to the date for a wedding.
 The bride and groom must make their own arrangements for obtaining a priest or deacon to do the wedding preparation and to preside at the ceremony.

 Q: When can a wedding be celebrated?

-A: Due to our regular weekend Mass schedule, Saturday weddings must be scheduled for 6:30pm or if desired, sometime prior to 12:30pm.
-No weddings can be scheduled during Advent or Lent except with permission from Fr.
-Eric.
+A: No weddings can be scheduled during Advent or Lent except with permission from Fr.
+Pat.
 Although most weddings take place on Saturday, weddings can also be scheduled for Friday evenings or other weekdays.
 Rehearsals for the weddings are usually held the night before at 6:00 PM.

 Q: Can another priest or minister of another denomination be involved in the wedding?

 A: Accommodations are always made for the involvement of ministers of another Christian denomination (or even of another faith).
 This should be discussed with Fr.
-Eric or one of the parish Deacons at the initial meeting.
+Pat or the parish Deacons at the initial meeting.

 Q: What preparation is necessary for a wedding?